Pancratz Mentor Program

 - Unique insight into internship and full-time employment opportunities

-- Knowledge about industry trends and their impacts on your future career
+- Knowledge about industry trends and their impacts on future career paths

 - Feedback on career preparation materials

-The Pancratz Mentor Program provides the opportunity for Nistler College of Business & Public Administration alumni to provide guidance to Nistler CoBPA students in their sophomore year or above.
-Mentors volunteer their time and expertise to help students with career development goals.
+The Pancratz Mentor Program connects Nistler College of Business & Public Administration alumni with current Nistler CoBPA students to provide support with career and professional development.
+Mentors volunteer their time and expertise to help students establish and work toward their career development goals.

 Pancratz Mentor Eligibility